Creating Credentialing Pathways

 Aligning Credential Pathways, Institutional Policies, and Labor Market Needs

-In addition, Workcred received funding from the Greater Texas Foundation to work with Houston Community College and Texas Southmost College to better align their industry credential pathways with regional labor market needs and better support low-income
+Under a grant from Greater Texas Foundation, Workcred partnered with Houston City College and Texas Southmost College to better align their credential pathways, which integrate industry credentials with regional labor market needs and better support low-income and first-generation learners to complete these pathways, earn postsecondary and industry credentials of value, and enter the workforce.

 Incorporating Microcredentials into Bachelor’s Degree Programs